 Accumulated other comprehensive loss consists of foreign currency translation adjustments and unrealized gains or losses on investments, net of tax.
 Foreign currency translation adjustments are the result of changes in foreign currency exchange rates related to our operations in Canada, Honduras and Mexico.
 Assets and liabilities are translated into U.S. dollars using the current period-end exchange rate and income and expense amounts are translated using the average exchange rate for the period in which the transaction occurred.
-Our investments at June 30, 2024 consist of United States Treasury Bills and Notes with maturities of two years or less.
-At June 30, 2023, our investments consisted of United States Treasury Bills with maturities of one year or less.
+Our investments at June 30, 2025 and 2024, respectively, consist of U.S. Treasuries with maturities of two years or less.
 All unrealized gains and losses are included, net of tax, in Accumulated other comprehensive loss, within the consolidated balance sheets.
-The tax effect of unrealized gains included in accumulated other comprehensive loss was \$0.3 million and \$0.2 million as of June 30, 2024 and 2023, respectively.
+The tax effect of unrealized gains included in accumulated other comprehensive loss was less than \$0.1 million and \$0.1 million at June 30, 2025 and 2024, respectively.